 What Is a Utility Tariff?

 A utility tariff governs how an energy provider (electric or natural gas) charges the customer for their energy and natural gas usage.
+The amount billed is based on the unit of energy consumed, typically measured in kilowatt hours (kWh).
 Electric and natural gas vendors must submit their tariffs to the government for approval.
+Utilities must submit their proposed tariffs to a regulatory body for review and approval, such as a Public Utilities Commission (PUC), and cannot change them without approval.

 Here’s a link to an example electric tariff.